alexa/ask-sdk-controls/doc/userGuide.md

 Regarding "what information to collect", low-level controls collect simple things such as a single date representing a birth-date or perhaps the date of an upcoming event.
-The library **DateControl**, for example, is a control that collects a single date from the user.
+The built-in **DateControl**, for example, is a control that collects a single date from the user.
 It normally receives a date via a single `AMAZON.DATE` slot but it can be extended to implement other strategies such as asking for the year, month, and day in sequence.
 The `DateControl` can validate whether an obtained date is suitable for use and uses inference